Aayan15728/Aesthetic-Portfolio-Site/design.md

 }
 ```

-The success of this design lies heavily in its strict adherence to constrained neutral color profiles, the use of fractional opacity borders (e.g. `border-black/[0.06]`), and the use of modern CSS group hover mechanics instead of complex JavaScript implementations.
+The success of this design lies heavily in its strict adherence to constrained neutral color profiles, the use of fractional opacity borders (e.g. `border-black/[0.06]`), and the use of modern CSS group hover mechanics instead of compl the compl